Lafayette History Museum: History

 The museum is housed in the historic Lewis House, a miner's cottage originally constructed in the 1890s at the Gladstone Mine site northeast of Lafayette.
-After the mine ceased operations, the house was moved to its current location at 108 East Simpson Street in Lafayette's Old Town district in 1905.
+After the mine ceased operations, the house was moved to its current location at 108 East Simpson Street in Lafayette's Old Town district between 1905 and 1908.
 The building served as a private residence until 1975, when Hannah Lewis, the last occupant, passed away at the age of 95.

 In 1976, the Lafayette Historical Society converted the house into the Lafayette Miners Museum, focusing on the town's coal mining history.
 The museum's founding coincided with the United States Bicentennial celebrations and marked a renewed effort to preserve local heritage.

 In 2022, the museum was renamed the Lafayette History Museum to reflect an expanded mission that includes other aspects of Lafayette's history, such as agriculture, education, domestic life, and civic development.

-The museum's scope includes interpreting Lafayette's broader social history beyond coal mining.
-One example is the story of the Rose Lueras swimming pool, the city's first public pool, which became a focal point of racial segregation in 1934 when Latino families who had helped fund its construction were barred from entry.
-Local civil rights activist Rose Lueras and other families challenged the policy in court, but the pool closed during the case and never reopened.
-This episode, remembered through later commemorations such as the naming of the Rose Lueras pool at the Bob L. Burger Recreation Center, has been integrated into local historical interpretation.
+In 2026, the museum received a $50,000 grant from History Colorado to support preparation of planning documents for preservation work of the Lewis House.

 Historical marker in Lafayette, Colorado, commemorating Rose Lueras and the 1934 fight against racial discrimination at the city swimming pool.